jrie/sqstorage/README.md

 A easy to use and super quick way to organize your inventory, storage and storage areas.

+### Official website

+There is a new website at https://sqstorage.net where you can actively support the development by renting paid hosting and support.
+This offer is for private and business users equally.
+Also, you can get a subdomain at `yourname`.sqstorage.net and password protected access in addition to the optional user system of sqStorage.
+If you do not feel like renting hosting and support, you always can make a donation using PayPal.me at https://paypal.me/dwroxnet .

 ### Note
 Right now sqStorage is available in German and English.
 Feel free to add your own translation.
 See [LANGUAGE.md](LANGUAGE.md) for details on how to do so.